pondorasti/makeschool/mediabook/tutorials/Node-Reddit-Clone/P10-Vote-On-A-Post.md

 ---
-title: "Vote On a Post"
+title: "11.
+Vote On a Post"
 slug: vote-on-a-post
 ---